Introducing the Professional Development Canvas

 Now that you’ve put all the other information on the table, you can pick what and how.
 Look at the what and ask yourself, is this interesting or useful enough for me to follow through?
 Now, measure the how against your context and ask, “Can I actually do this?”
 Can you find time to take a college course?
 Can you afford developer licensing and required hardware?
 Can you find time to read a book?

 Jordan was already prepping to host a book club based on “AI for Healthcare.”
-In addition, he will consider one of the following books, “The Team that Managed Itself,” “Lean Estimation,” or “Resonate” as he has highlighted an interest in the non-technical side of his work.
+In addition, she will consider one of the following books, “The Team that Managed Itself,” “Lean Estimation,” or “Resonate” as she has highlighted an interest in the non-technical side of his work.

 Professional Development is important.
 For SEP, our developer’s growth serves to make us stronger and more marketable to our customers.
 For our SEPeers, our knowledge, skills, and history is what we have to take with us beyond this company.